guidoism/escape/inspiration/jonesforth.md

         Exception numbers are non-zero integers.
-By convention the positive numbers can be used for app-specific exceptions and the negative numbers have certain meanings defined in the ANS FORTH standard.
+By convention the positive numbers can be used for app-specific exceptions and the negative numbers have certain meanings defined in the ANS Forth standard.
 (For example, -1 is the exception thrown by ABORT).

         0 THROW does nothing.
 This is the stack signature of THROW: